CORS (Cross-Origin Resource Sharing)

 3. Access-Control-Allow-Headers : Defines the HTTP headers that may be utilized within a request.

-1 Access-Control-Allow-Headers: Content-Type, Authorization
+1 Access-Control-Allow-Headers: Content-Type, Authorization, X-Custom-Header

 • This enables the client to incorporate custom or restricted headers such as Authorization or X-Custom-Header.